Welcome to the Free Online Training on Secondary Trauma and Fostering Wellness for Interpreters!

 If you would like to take the training, please create an account on our learning platform.

-In addition to the Free Online Training on Secondary Trauma and Fostering Wellness for Interpreters, the training manual designed to support a five-day training program about interpreting for survivors of torture, war trauma and sexual violence will be launched in the coming weeks.
+In addition to the Free Online Training on Secondary Trauma and Fostering Wellness for Interpreters, the training manual designed to support a five-day training program about interpreting for survivors of torture, war trauma and sexual violence is available for download here.
 It can be used as a manual to train refugee interpreters, but this book also addresses interpreting for displaced migrants in any part of the world.

 The manual is not intended for novice interpreters.
 It supports interpreters who are practicing at a professional level and who have had prior interpreter training.